2. Deferring Your Retirement

 Vested Members

 For both general and safety members, your benefit is effective on your retirement date.
-Your service credit will be calculated as of your deferred membership date and you will not earn service credit during deferred membership; however, your age factor percentage will increase up to a certain age determined by your tier and membership status.
+Your service credit will be calculated as of your deferred membership dateyou will not earn service credit during deferred membership; however, your age factor percentage will increase up to a certain age determined by your tier.
 Once you reach the maximum age factor percentage for your tier, you will not benefit by remaining a deferred member unless you continue to work for a reciprocal agency and are receiving salary increases.

 You must apply to retire by filing a service retirement application.
+Review our Preparing to Retire section to fully prepare for retirement.
 Retirement applications must be received no earlier than 90 days before the effective date of retirement and no later than the effective date of retirement.

 Non-Vested Members

-• Attaining age 70.
+• Attain age 70.
 Non-vested, deferred general and safety members age 70 or over are eligible for a retirement benefit.

-• Your re-entry into membership with ACERA.
-Non-vested, deferred members who become re-employed with a participating employer, re-enter the ACERA system, and become vested by attaining five (5) years of credited service, may apply for a retirement benefit upon meeting eligibility requirements.
+• Re-enter into active membership with ACERA.
+Non-vested, deferred members who are re-employed with an ACERA Participating Employer in an ACERA-covered position will re-enter active membership and can become vested by attaining a total of 5 years of service credit.
+You may apply for a retirement benefit upon meeting eligibility requirements.

-• Your employment with a reciprocal agency.
-Non-vested, deferred members who establish a reciprocal agreement and become vested earning five (5) years of credited service between both retirement systems may apply for a retirement benefit upon meeting eligibility requirements
+• Establish employment with a reciprocal agency.
+Non-vested, deferred members who establish a reciprocity and become vested earning 5 years of credited service between multiple linked retirement systems may apply for a retirement benefit upon meeting eligibility requirements.

-• Your purchase of eligible service credit.
+• Purchase eligible service credit.
 Non-vested, deferred members whose eligible service credit purchase results in more than five years of service (combined with current membership) become vested and may apply for a retirement benefit upon meeting eligibility requirements.

 Enrolling in Healthcare Coverage From Deferred Retirement